OpenGATE/GateContrib/imaging/ARF/readme.md

 Here we have only one incident energy window for which we want to compute the corresponding ARF tables.
 The data for the first one are stored inside 20 files whose base file name is test1head which were generated in the previous stage.
 It means the ARF data are stored in test1head.root, test1head_1.root ... test1head_20.root.

-Finally we store the computed tables to a binary file :
+Finally we store the computed tables to a binary file:

 `/gate/systems/SPECThead/ARFTables/list`

-SAVE ARF TABLES TO A BINARY FILE FOR PRODUCTION USE `/gate/systems/SPECThead/ARFTables/saveARFTablesToBinaryFile ARFSPECTBench.bin`
+#SAVE ARF TABLES TO A BINARY FILE FOR PRODUCTION USE#

+`/gate/systems/SPECThead/ARFTables/saveARFTablesToBinaryFile ARFSPECTBench.bin`

 **Use of the ARF Tables**

-The command to tell GATE to use the ARF tables is :
+The command to tell GATE to use the ARF tables is:

 `/gate/systems/SPECThead/arf/setARFStage useTables`

-The ARF sensitive detector is attached to the SPECThead :
+The ARF sensitive detector is attached to the SPECThead:

 `/gate/SPECThead/attachARFSD`

-These tables are loaded from binary files with :
+These tables are loaded from binary files with:

 `/gate/systems/SPECThead/ARFTables/loadARFTablesFromBinaryFile ARFTables.bin`